MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 Function for this step: :func:`convertScanImageTiffToVolume`

-Utility functions for this step:

-:func:`planeToH5`: Quickly view a movie of any plane.
-:func:`read_H5_metadata`: View metadata associated with an extracted file.
-:func:`get_center_indices`: Get the Y,X index of a box of size `pixels` created around the center point of an image.

 Before beginning pre-processing, follow setup steps in :ref:`first steps` started` to make sure the pipeline and dependencies are installed properly.
 After that, review :ref:`parameters` to understand the general usage of each function going foreward.